The travel agency specialising in self guiding cycling and walking holidays!

 Night in Port en Bessin.

-DAY 4: Port en Bessin to Isigny
+DAY 4: Port en Bessin to Carentan

-Night in Isigny
+Night in Carentan

-Distance to cover: 58km ( 36 miles)
+Distance to cover: 49km or 58km

-From Isigny-sur-Mer, the route gradually moves away from the coastline to cross the Carentan marshes, vast expanses of water and meadows where nature reigns supreme.
+From Carentan, the route gradually moves away from the coastline to cross the Carentan marshes, vast expanses of water and meadows where nature reigns supreme.
 Here, the flora and fauna are remarkable: herons, egrets, wild ducks and marsh flowers accompany cyclists.You then reach the coast at Utah Beach, one of the D-Day landing beaches, famous for the American troops’ assault.
 The remains of the Atlantic Wall and nearby museums provide an insight into the history that unfolded here.
 The west coast of the Cotentin then reveals itself in all its wild beauty: deserted beaches, low cliffs, dunes and fishing villages punctuate your ride.Finally, you arrive at Saint-Vaast-la-Hougue, a lively port famous for its Vauban towers, listed as a UNESCO World Heritage Site, and for its authentic maritime atmosphere.

 Night in Saint Vaast la Hougue